 You will also need a large frying pan to fry the onions and mushrooms.

-The vegetables will need to be chopped, so you will need a knife and a chopping board.
+This recipes calls for chopped vegetables, so you will need a knife and a chopping board.

 You will need a blender or a food processor to make the sauce, and a heatproof bowl for soaking the cashew nuts.